richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

 # Debug

 - You may enable terraform cli logging to help with troubleshooting.
-It is enable using environment variables - `$env:TF_VAR_variable_name=value`.
+It is enabled using environment variables - `$env:TF_VAR_variable_name=value`.
 - TF_LOG sets the logging level:
 	- TRACE -- verbose output
 	- DEBUG -- concise version of TRACE